Abrar-404/Explore_Exphere/README.md

 - The news segment provides the latest news of several tourists attractions and places as well as provides news of exciting holiday packages.

-- The dynamic booking segment allows anyone to book any place for traveling with the most convenient packages
+- The dynamic booking segment allows anyone to book any place for traveling with the most convenient packages.

 - There are a facility to choose the places tourists want to visit and they can see the locations through maps in this website.